Last updated on August 21st, 2023 at 10:58 pm

 What is the effect of breaking the gauge?
 Discuss.

 One country should have only one gauge throughout its various parts.
 But the policy of India and its topographical, geological, and financial conditions have led to adopt various gauges in its different parts.
-The various effects of breaking or change of gauge are discussed below.-
+The various effects of breaking gauge or change of gauge are discussed below.-

 - The most effective advantage of breaking the gauge is to render the railway an economical and profitable concern